 The characteristic that put soil-based probiotics in the limelight over the past years is their ability to survive better into and through the intestines without any special treatment or coatings.
 Also, they are very shelf stable in heat and cold, which makes them easy to store and safe for travel.

 At Nourishing World, we sell a few very good soil-based probiotics.
 The one I take daily and the only probiotic I have ever tried that keeps me regular is Prescript-Assist.
 It contains 29 strains of microflora and prebiotics to ensure viability throughout the entire digestive tract.
-Five years of double-blind, university clinical trials showed Prescript Assist can:
+Prescript Assist has been shown to:

 - Ease abdominal discomfort, nausea, and indigestion

 - Restore healthy microorganisms in the gastrointestinal tract

 Because what works best for one person may not for another, we sell a couple other soil-based and spore-forming probiotics.
 Global Healing Center’s Latero Flora is a single strain of microflora shown to naturally inhibit a number of pathogens including candida.
 Research shows that Latero-Flora has significant effectiveness in easing gastrointestinal symptoms as well as food sensitivities, while enhancing digestive efficiency.